 Choose a rinser the one you feel comfortable with.
 My favorite rinser is by skip hop.
 It has soft edges so it won’t hurt your baby on her soft head.
 You can maneuver the rinser the way you want, and the functionality is amazing.
 I would highly recommend having it.

 4. Non-fragrant Body wash

 You need a no-tear and non-fragrant bath wash for the baby.
 I highly recommend Aquaphor for newborns at least for a couple of months.
 Once you rule out any signs of skin issues that may trigger by using fragrant products, you can start using your favorite baby bath wash.

 For a few weeks use fragrance-free products only, soaps, lotions, detergents, and everything else and do not use baby powder as it may cause respiratory problems.

 Baby’s skin may get dry due to excessive use of body wash.
 Babies are generally clean, so you do not have to use plenty of soap or bath baby every day.

 Also, you can follow a bath-time routine at any time of the day you prefer.
 Some parents prefer to bath the baby at night so she could sleep better.
 While some prefer bathing in the morning because it helps the baby to get active and energized.
 There is no hard and fast rule.
 You decide what works best for you as a family.

 Not to mention, using a lavender bath wash at bedtime bath improves baby’s sleep at night.

 5. Hooded towel

 You need a soft and absorbent hooded towel.
 Keep it handy during bath time.
 Once you take your baby out of the tub.
-Wrap her and dry thoroughly in the neck fold, arms, wrist, thighs, especially when she starts packing up on lbs.
+Wrap her and dry thoroughly in the neck folds, arms, wrist, thighs, especially when she starts packing on pounds

 7. Moisturizer organic Coconut oil or any non-fragrant baby-safe lotion.